-Readings: Handout on optimization, your microeconomics textbook or R. Preston McAfee, Tracy R. Lewis and Donald J. Dale's Introduction to Economic Analysis, a textbook freely available on-line.
+Background for this should be contained your previous intermediate microeconomics textbook, and you can also find a good coverage in R. Preston McAfee, Tracy R. Lewis and Donald J. Dale's Introduction to Economic Analysis, a textbook freely available on-line.